top of page

 When a child is learning to talk, they gradually learn to say different speech sounds.
 Children do make speech sound errors when they are learning.
 There is a pattern of speech sound errors or phonological processes that all typically developing children make.

 While it is normal for a child to make speech sound errors when they are learning to talk, they are expected to master different speech sounds by a certain age.
-This is where age norms for speech sound development come in.
+If speech sound errors persist beyond the age at which they should be resolved, the child may have a speech delay.

 If you do have any concerns, seek an appointment with a speech and language therapist.
 Many will be able to briefly discuss your concerns with you via phone or email and determine if a speech sound assessment is required.